wbamberg/bootbonnet/src/posts/yucatán.md

 ## Sunday

-Sunday morning is the Mérida BiciRuta, so we rented bikes and rode up and down the Paseo Montejo.
+Sunday morning is the Mérida BiciRuta, so we rented bikes and rode up and down the Paseo de Montejo.
 G and I had a dreadful tandem, A and E had some contraption like two bikes side-by-side, welded together, with a roof.
 And we clanked up and down.
 Good times.
 We learned _sombra_, a very useful word in Mérida.

 ![Riding bikes on the Paseo de Montejo](/images/yucatan/merida-biciruta.jpeg)

-Again, by the time we were done, we were HOT, and this time decided to try baked goods.
-The Nuup Panadería had lovely people and lovely pastries, including chocolatines the size of your head and conchas.
-We bought some but still needed something savoury for lunch, and after wandering around melting for a bit found Sempere libros y café, who sold us cheese and ham sandwiches, and a load of bagels.
-We were revived a bit by ice cream from Pola Gelato, then it was back to the hotel for the aforesaid sandwiches and more pool-wallowing.
+By the time we were done, we were, again, HOT, and this time decided to try baked goods for lunch.
+The Nuup Panadería had lovely people and lovely pastries, including chocolatines the size of your head and [conchas](https://en.wikipedia.org/wiki/Concha).
+We bought some but still needed something savoury for lunch, and after wandering around melting for a bit found Sempere libros y café, which is a very peaceful combined bookstore and cafe hidden away upstairs, with kind people who understood the concept of a sandwich with jamón and cheddar and literally nothing else, and also sold us a load of bagels.
+On the way back to the hotel we stopped for ice cream at Pola Gelato, then it was time for more afternoon pool-wallowing.

 In the evening we strolled down to the Plaza Grande, watched the parrots swirling around and shrieking, saw the music and stalls, failed to find las letras (they had been apparently removed for maintenance).
 On the way back, someone was giving a no-holds-barred karaoke performance of A-Ha's "Take On Me", from inside his shop but with the speaker out on the street, where a small but enthusiastic crowd had formed.
 Unfortunately by the time we got to the shop he had collapsed, either from emotion or sheer physical effort, and was slumped on the floor in a pool of sweat.